briandipalma/spa-2014-contacts-list/README.md

 	({status}) => {}
 	```

-	Add this to the `render` method.
+	Add the logging to the `render` method.
 Once you reload you should see logging for a couple of contacts.

 8. Render the contacts